 ICE Wants to Deport Me: Is It Too Late to Marry a U.S. Citizen?

-Possibilities and complexities when presenting marriage to a U.S. citizen as a defense to removal.
+Possibilities and complexities when a foreign national presents evidence of marriage to a U.S. citizen as a defense to removal from the United States.

-For people in the U.S. illegally, a constant risk exists of being picked up by U.S. Immigration and Customs Enforcement (ICE), then placed into removal (deportation) proceedings.
+For people in the United States illegally and without immigration documents, a constant risk exists of being picked up by U.S. Immigration and Customs Enforcement (ICE), then placed into removal (deportation) proceedings.
 They might have a U.S. citizen or permanent resident boyfriend or girlfriend whom they've thought of marrying, but weren't sure yet.
 Or they might already be married, but because of the immigrant's unlawful U.S. entry, have been unable to apply for the green card without a risky trip outside the United States.

 What if the immigrant gets picked up by ICE?
 This sometimes spurs the couple to marry right away.
 Would that actually help, or would it be too late by then to stop the deportation?